shashihacks/insider1_sol/task3/solutions.md

 ![internet](images/internet.png)

-After configuring 5 VMs for the the 3 subnets and 2 firewalls we configured a DNS server on server-HH.
+After configuring 5 VMs for the the 3 subnets and 2 firewalls we configured a DNS server on `server-HH`.
 We installed bind9 to confiure DNS.
 We created db.group4.example.org file to configure the dns and define the clients name with the relating IP address as shown below.

 ![dnsconfiguration](images/dnsconfiguration.png)